WilliamCappelletti/ML_CS433_project2/journal.md

 # 28.11.2018
 - Marie created a function 'regression_results' to generate the dataframe with the regression results from the supplementary data.
 A demonstration is in Marie_test together with a codeline to ouput the corresponding csv file.
 The resulting values are almost exactly the same than in the supplementary data.

+# 29.11.2018

+- _William_ tried RidgeCV on simple set and w/ interactions.
+Nice results (0.09525 MSE on test set).